urosolia/urosolia.github.io/_posts/2021-4-27-MPC Part I.markdown

 ## Predictive Control
 For a particular task starting from $$x(0)$$, one may be tempted to solve Problem $$J^*(\cdot)$$ and apply the optimal sequence of control actions to the system.
 There are two difficulties associated with this idea.
 First, the infinite (or long) duration of the task can easily render the solution to Problem $$J^*(\cdot)$$ hard to compute.
-Second, the model $$f(\cdot)$$ used to predict the evolution of the real system can be inaccurate, and even amall prediction errors which cumulate at each time step can compromise the success and/or optimality of the closed-loop behavior.
+Second, the model $$f(\cdot)$$ used to predict the evolution of the real system can be inaccurate, and even small prediction errors which cumulate at each time step can compromise the success and/or optimality of the closed-loop behavior.
 To alleviate both issues, it is common practice to $$(i)$$ solve a control problem over a horizon $$N$$ shorter than the task duration and $$(ii)$$ continuously measure the state of the system, say once every time step, and then recompute new control sequences with updated information from the environment.
 Commonly, the procedure we have described above is referred to as $$Model$$ $$Predictive$$ $$Control$$ $$(MPC)$$.
 At the generic time $$t$$, an MPC policy solves the following problem:

 $$